Yannis100/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/Ansermoz-Hamel_Report-Docker.md

    ```

 2. Give the answer to the question about the existing problem with the current solution.
 (Anyway, in our current solution, there is kind of misconception around the way we create the `Serf` cluster.
 In the deliverables, describe which problem exists with the current solution based on the previous explanations and remarks.
-Propose a solution to solve the issue.)
+Propose a solution to solve the issue.

+   When we reach this point, we have a problem.
+If we start the HAProxy first, it will not start as the two `s1` and `s2` containers are not started and we try to link them through the Docker `run` command.

+   You can try and get the logs.
+You will see error logs where `s1` and `s2` If we start `s1` and `s2` nodes before `ha`, we will have an error from `Serf`.
+   They try to connect the `Serf` cluster via `ha` container which is not running.

+   So the reverse proxy is not working but what we can do at least is to start the containers beginning by `ha` and then backend nodes.
+It will make the `Serf` part working and that's what we are working on at the moment and in the next task.)

 3. Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.